pxue/pxue/README.md

 ### Hi there 👋 I'm Paul.

-I have expert knowledge in building Saas products in an agile environment.
+I'm darn good at leading and building Saas products in a startup environment.

 I believe in solving problems driven by real customer needs.

 I love leading small yet efficient development teams by creating synergy and enhancing teamwork.

 I have been an individual contributor for 10+ years.
-Mostly Go, some React.
+Mostly Go and React.

 ---